noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [Why?!]

 “They’ve always had lots of quarrels.
 The way Shalltear speaks could agitate someone, remember?
-She’s incompatible with the easy-to-anger Megiddo...Well, it seems that both of them are taking proper precautions to prevent the island from being destroyed though...”
+She’s incompatible with the easy-to-anger Megiddo...
+Well, it seems that both of them are taking proper precautions to prevent the island from being destroyed though...”